AutoPluginsDev/.github/profile/README.md

-# Welcome the AutoPlugins devloppement github !
+# Welcome to the AutoPlugins Development GitHub!

 ### Spigots pages 🚰
 If you enjoy our work, please consider leaving a review on our Spigot plugin pages!